 Description: IRA creates a wide range of new and expanded incentives to help households make energy-saving improvements to their home.
 Energy-efficient investments can help families conserve energy and drastically reduce their utility bills, while also improving health and comfort.
 New technologies such as energy-efficient electric heat pumps and heat pump water heaters have the potential to save the average households as much as $6,500 in operating cost savings over the lifetime of the equipment, or $650 annually on their utility bills, while reducing exposure to volatile fossil fuel prices.

-- A new state program for low- and moderate-income households will provide instant rebates for new, efficient electric equipment, that in some cases will be enough to pay for the entire cost of the new equipment:
+- These funds from the federal IRA will be administered by each state.
+A new IL state program for low- and moderate-income households will provide instant rebates for new, efficient electric equipment, that in some cases will be enough to pay for the entire cost of the new equipment:

 - up to $8,000 for a heat pump for heating and air conditioning,